tensorflow/tensorflow/g3doc/UsageOfConst.md

 problems.

-The more significant issue is that this duplication can be so significant that the signal disappears in the noise, for example `mlir::Instruction` ends up with things like this, which is twice as much API surface area just to try to satisfy const.
+The more significant issue is that this duplication can be so significant that the signal disappears in the noise, for example `mlir::Operation` ends up with things like this, which is twice as much API surface area just to try to satisfy const.